 Finally made it to see Ironman World Champs Live!
-Here’s the guide to best spots to watch, when and where to be , recommended camera/video gear to use, and how to enjoy the day and capture the event.
+Here’s a guide to best spots to watch, when and where to be , recommended camera/video gear to use, and how to enjoy the day and capture the event.
 Vacationing in Hawaii on the Big Island I always wanted to see the Ironman Triathlon live and in-person, and this is the year we decided to do it..

 So here’s my spectator Guide to watching and enjoying the Ironman Wold Championships live and in-person .
 Surprisingly for such a big race it’s pretty spectator friendly, in a nutshell basically anywhere besides the swim start, will offer plenty of unobstructed views of the athletes competing.